 Among the interesting Tortugas National Park Facts is the story of how Mel Fisher opened a treasure museum.

-This is the largest underwater treasure find in history.
-Mel’s family continues the search for the remaining cargo of the Atocha today.
-(Source: Mel Fisher Treasure Museum)
+His family continues the search for the remaining cargo of the Atocha today.

 To learn more about he incredible story of Mel Fisher I recommend: Today’s The Day!
 The Mel Fisher Story by Wendy Tucker.